Last Updated on April 1, 2022

 Is this the best time of the year to go to Niagara Falls?
 Yes!
 Even the Journey Behind the Falls is open and one of the Niagara Falls activities in winter.
 Is it cold?
 Yes, make sure to dress warm!

 Note: The Cave of the Winds Experience on the American side is closed in the winter due to icy conditions on the bridges, so if you want to get close to the Falls in the winter, this is the activity for you.

-There are a few casinos in Niagara Falls like Fallsview Casino and Casino Niagara where you can warm up, play the slots and bet on your lucky card hand.
+There are a few casinos that are some of the fun things to do in Niagara Falls in the winter, like Fallsview Casino and Casino Niagara where you can warm up, play the slots and bet on your lucky card hand.
 The gambling age in Canada is 19 and they check IDs at the door.
 The casinos are not only a gambling extravaganza, but they take up an entire building with shops, restaurants and entertainment venues –There was a Christmas ice skating show in the theater while we were there.